saltykovdg/mern-react-redux-nodejs-express-todo-list/README.md

 });
 ```

-`match` takes two parameters, first is an object that contains routes, location and history and second is a callback function which is called when routes have been matched to a location.
+`match` takes two parameters, the first one is an object that contains routes, location and history and the second is a callback function which is called when routes have been matched to a location.

-If there's an error in matching we return 500 status code, if no matches are found we return 404 status code.
+If there's an error in matching we return the `500` status code, if no matches are found we return the `404` status code.
 If a match is found then, we need to create a new Redux Store instance.

 **Note:** A new Redux Store has populated afresh on every request.

 `fetchComponentData` is the essential function.
-It takes three params: first is a dispatch function of Redux store, the second is an array of components that should be rendered in current route and third is the route params. `fetchComponentData` collects all the needs (need is an array of actions that are required to be dispatched before rendering the component) of components in the current route.
+It takes three params: the first one is a dispatch function of Redux store, the second is an array of components that should be rendered in current route and third is the route params. `fetchComponentData` collects all the needs (need is an array of actions that are required to be dispatched before rendering the component) of components in the current route.
 It returns a promise when all the required actions are dispatched.
 We render the page and send data to the client for client-side rendering in `window.__INITIAL_STATE__`.

 ### Client

-Client directory contains all the shared components, routes, modules.
+The client directory contains all the shared components, routes, modules.

 #### components
 This folder contains all the common components which are used throughout the project.